Particular/NServiceBus.MessagingBridge/README.md

 ## Official documentation

-See the [NserviceBus Messaging Bridge documentation](https://docs.particular.net/nservicebus/bridge) for more details on how to use it.
+See the [NServiceBus Messaging Bridge documentation](https://docs.particular.net/nservicebus/bridge) for more details on how to use it.

 ## Contributing